metiago/metiago.github.io/docs/Eclipse-Vert.x/vertx-jwt-auth.md

 }
 ```

-Note that the request header `Authorization: Bearer <token>` should be provided when calling the endpoint.
+PS: `Authorization: Bearer <token>` should be provided when calling the endpoint.